MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-auth-android-sign-in-user-with-username-password.md

 ---
-title: Sign in user with username and password
+title: Sign in user with username and password in Android
 description: Learn how to sign in user with username and password.

 author: henrymbuguakiarie